th1275/sparse_numba/README.md

 ![Speedup Factor](speedup_parallel_solver_superlu.png)

 **Note:** The initialization time is included in these benchmarks.
-This is why the Numba-compatible function is slower initially, but the performance advantage becomes evident as parallelization takes effect.
+This is why the Numba-compatible function is initially slower, but the performance advantage becomes evident as parallelization takes effect.

 ## Features and Limitations